LeMikaelF/blog/_posts/2025-2-7-testing-transaction-isolation.md

   - MySQL
 ---

-An important part of transactions in databases in that they can be isolated from one another to prevent race conditions (or _read phenomena_).
-These phenomena are commonly identified using the SQL 92 terminology: phantom reads, non-repeatable reads, dirty reads.
+An important part of transactions in databases in that they can be isolated from one another to prevent race conditions, or _read phenomena_.
+These phenomena are commonly identified using the SQL 92 terminology: phantom reads, non-repeatable reads, and dirty reads.
 In most databases, we decide on the balance between performance and isolation by specifying one of four transaction isolation levels: READ
 UNCOMMITTED, READ COMMITTED, REPEATABLE READ, and SERIALIZABLE.

-In this article, I want to show a strategy I've used to test transaction isolation in the past.
+In this article, I want to show a strategy I've used in the past to test transaction isolation.
 Why would you want to test transaction isolation?
 Well, because if you need to think about isolation, it's because you have data to protect against corruption.
 This seems like a good cause for testing to me.